Model Study Abroad Legislation: Senator Paul Simon Study Abroad Act

 to advance three national goals:

-million U.S. college students will study abroad annually for credit by 2020
+million U.S. college students will study abroad annually for credit

 abroad participants will be representative of the undergraduate population in